-The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Perry Danos will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+The Dental Bridge procedure usually takes two appointments to complete.
+At the first appointment Dr. Danos, Dr. Danos or Dr. Ganios will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

-Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
+Fixed bridges are cemented using a dental-grade adhesive to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Dental crowns, which are cemented onto the natural teeth, provide support for the bridge.

 What materials are used for dental bridges?

-Bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
+Dental Bridges from ProCare Family Dental can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 Porcelain is often bonded to either precious or non-precious metal.
-Zirconia Bridges are very popular.
+Zirconia (All Porcelain) Bridges are very popular.